-The place not even be on Patpong itself but if the bar is upstairs and the bar has no sign and no name, get ready to be ripped off (nicely but effectively).
+The place could be on Patpong itself or a side street, but if the bar is upstairs and the bar has no sign and no name, get ready to be ripped off (nicely but effectively).

-Once you are in, the show will have only one act and you will be asked for a tip, and anothether tip, and another...
+Once you are in, the show will have only one act and you will be asked for a tip, and another tip, and another...
 Basically you will have to tip for each ‘trick’ performed.
-And believe me, these girls have mastered the art of making you feel really cheap if you don't tip them.
+And believe us, the staff have mastered the art of making you feel really cheap if you don't tip them.

-The girls will ask you for a lady drink, whether she sits next to you or even stands across the room… each drink costs at least 200 baht.
+You will be asked to buy a lady drink, whether the lady sits next to you or even stands across the room… each drink costs at least 200 baht.

 You will not see the bill until the last minute.
-In most normal A Go-Go Bars or beer bars, your bill is placed in a small box in front of you, which allows you to check the damage as you drink and let you decide if you want to offer another round or not.
+In most normal A Go-Go Bars or beer bars, your bill is placed in a small box (known as a "bin") in front of you, which allows you to check the damage as you drink and let you decide if you want to offer another round or not.
 Usually a drink is around 100 to 120 baht.
-In the dodgy ones the bill never comes until the last moment
+In the dodgy ones the bill never comes until the last moment.

-If you ask a girl how much her drink will cost you, she only knows once answer: 'same as yours', so naturally you think 100 to 120 baht… wrong, it's 200 to 300 baht.
+If you ask how much a lady drink will cost you, the answer is always 'same as yours', so naturally you think 100 to 120 baht… wrong, it's 200 to 300 baht.

-When the bill comes, it’ll be about 1,000 baht and don't even waste your time arguing; you won't win… just pay up and smile, realizing you’ve got a nice story to tell your friends – just like I’m telling you now!
+When the bill comes, it’ll be about 1,000 baht and don't even waste your time arguing; you won't win… just pay up and smile, realising you’ve got a nice story to tell your friends – just like we’re telling you now!

-In fact, because of the Patpong Night Market the area's seedy edge has been softened considerably.
+Thanks to the Patpong Night Market, the area's seedy edge has been softened considerably.
 At night the area teems with tourists and backpackers shopping for that illusive bargain.
 Some pretend to look interested in the fake Gucci handbags before temptation gets the better of them and they venture inside to witness one of the famous shows they've heard so much about.
-If you go for this it pays to be careful; while now rare, there have been reports of tourists being ripped off (especially when buying a drink for one of the 'hostesses') and clobbered with hefty bills after heading upstairs into one of the bars.
+Read More...

 Food, fun and games